 Scientific Sessions

-Other than the two ACGG sessions, all sessions will each feature two Keynote Speakers and several oral presentations selected from abstract submissions.
-The organization of the sessions is still to be finalized and will be adjusted based on the abstract submissions, but should include the followings:
+Other than the two ACGG sessions, all the following scientific sessions feature two Keynote Speakers and several oral presentations selected from abstract submissions.

 • GAGs & Proteoglycans